 The date of petition is the date on the petition form next to the signature(s) of the petitioner(s).
 The petition must be received by OTAA no later than 30 calendar days from this date.

 Q: Whose signature belongs here?

-The petition form should be signed by the three workers in the worker group, employers, Union Official, State Workforce Official, One-Stop Operator/Partner or Duly Authorized Representative who are filing the petition.
+The petition form should be signed by the three workers in the worker group, employers, Union Official, State Workforce Official, American Job Center Operator/Partner or Duly Authorized Representative who are filing the petition.
 When a group of three workers is filing the petition, all three workers must sign the petition.

 Q: What happens if I have forgotten to sign the petition?